Miami RedHawks football: 1969–1982: Mallory, Crum and Reed eras

-Tom Reed era (1978–1982)

 Tom Reed served as the head coach at Miami from 1978 to 1982.
 His best seasons came in 1978 and 1981, when he led the Redskins to 8–2–1 records.
-Reed's squads orchestrated several big upset wins including a victory over North Carolina, coached by former Redskins head coach Dick Crum, during the 1978 season and a victory over Kentucky in Lexington in 1979.
+Reed's squads orchestrated several big upset wins including a victory over North Carolina, coached by former Redskins head coach Dick Crum, during the 1978 season and a victory over Kentucky in 1979.
 Reed had four winning seasons in five years and tallied a career record of 34–19–2 at Miami.
 Among Reed's players at Miami was future Super Bowl winning head coach John Harbaugh, who played defensive back.
 One of Reed's assistant coaches was Jim Tressel, who would go on to great success as head football coach at Ohio State.
-After the 1981 season, Reed accepted the head coaching position at NC State.
+After the 1982 season, Reed accepted the head coaching position at NC State.

-Tim Rose era (1983–1989)
+1983–1998: Rose and Walker eras

 Tim Rose was promoted from defensive coordinator and served as the head coach of the Redskins from 1983 to 1989.
 He led the 1986 Miami squad to the Mid-American Conference championship and a berth in the California Bowl.
 That season, Rose orchestrated perhaps the biggest win in the program's history with a 21–12 victory over No. 8 ranked LSU in Baton Rouge.
 Even with his success in 1986, Rose only had two winning seasons in seven years at Miami and finished his tenure there with a record of 31–44–3 that included a streak of 20 games without a victory between 1987 and 1989.
 After the 1989 season, Rose's contract was not renewed.
 Rose was the first head coach since Edwin Sweetland in 1911 to leave Miami with a losing record.

-Randy Walker era (1990–1998)

 Randy Walker became Miami's 30th head coach after Rose was let go.
 In his first year the Redskins posted a 5–5–1 record, a vast improvement for a team that had only won two games in the two previous years.
 Walker made steady improvement in his nine years, culminating with a 10–1 record in his last year with the team.
 This team was led by record-breaking running back Travis Prentice.
 Walker finished with 59–35–5 record including several victories over ranked opponents from major conference such as No. 25 Northwestern in 1995, No. 12 Virginia Tech in 1997 and No. 12 North Carolina in 1998.
-However, his teams never won the Mid-American Conference Championship.
-Walker's offensive coordinator from 1994–1995 was future Super Bowl-winning head coach Sean Payton.
+However, his teams never won the Mid-American Conference championship.
+Walker's offensive coordinator from 1994 to 1995 was future Super Bowl-winning head coach Sean Payton.
 Walker left Miami after the 1998 season to accept the head football coach position at Northwestern.

-Miami changed its mascot from the Redskins to the RedHawks in 1996 in response to cries of the name being disrespectful to Native Americans.
+In 1996, the Miami Tribe of Oklahoma withdrew its support for the Redskins nickname.
+The board of trustees voted to change the nickname to the RedHawks in 1997.

-Terry Hoeppner era (1999–2004)